Snapshot virtual tour

 Croft Mine Exterior

 The Croft Mine is an underground mine that operated from 1914 – 1934, producing 1,770,669 tons of iron ore.
-This historic site now offers a museum, simulated mine shaft, and authentic mining artifacts.
 The old concrete cap with the steel buckets on top is the original Croft Mine shaft.
 The white building with the green doors is the original dry house.
+The building is no longer open.